3 Important Reasons to Skip Breakfast

 Breaking Fast - How Eating Affects Insulin Levels

-The act of breaking your fast, particularly with the consumption of breakfast, has a profound effect on insulin levels.
-Consuming food triggers an increase in insulin production as your body prepares to manage incoming nutrients.
+Breaking your fast, particularly with breakfast consumption, profoundly affects insulin levels.
+Consuming food increases insulin production as your body prepares to manage incoming nutrients.

-This is especially true when consuming carbohydrate-rich or sugary foods that are often found in traditional breakfast meals.
+This is especially true when consuming carbohydrate-rich or sugary foods, often in traditional breakfast meals.
 The rise in insulin helps transport glucose from the bloodstream into cells for energy use but can lead to health complications if consistently elevated over time.

 Understanding Autophagy